Kristiansand: Health

 Sørlandet Sykehus HF is a hospital group in Southern Norway, they have three hospitals in Flekkefjord, Arendal and the main one on Eg in Kristiansand.
-It is only a 6 minutes drive from the city centrum Kvadraturen.
+Sørlandet Hospital Kristiansand is only a 6-minute drive from the city centrum Kvadraturen.
 The headquarter of Sørlandet Sykehus HF is also located in Kristiansand.
 The hospital has departments in Vågsbygd and Oddernes.

 Eg hospital is an asylum/psychiatric hospital next to Sørlandet hospital.
 It was opened in 1881 by dr. Axel H. Lindboe, this became Norway's third insane asylum.

 St. Josef hospital was a catholic hospital located at Kvadraturen, it was opened in 1885 and driven by his sisters.
 The hospital closed down in 1967.

 There are 11 retirement homes in Kristiansand and most of them are located on Kvadraturen.
 One rehabilitation center, ca 15 fitness centers, 20 dentist offices, 10 medical centers and around 25 pharmacies.

 Transportation

 Kristiansand is an important transport and communications node, connected to continental Europe by air and sea.